inlavigo/gg_router/README.md

 ### Basic routes

-Use `GgRouter` to add routes to your application structure:
+Use the `GgRouter` widget to add routes to your application structure:

 ~~~dart
 @override